SamGulinello/TraderPy/README.md

 \
 The main function is designed to run a module and expects it to return both a buy list and sell list.
 These will be added to a master list which will then be used by the main function to know what to buy and sell at the end of the day.
 If for some reason the module does not need to add to these list please return two empyt lists or else an error will get thrown.\
 \
 Finally, the module must be located in it's own directory named the same as the file which has a main function in it.
 This program is set up to run a function called main in the file named the module.
-I am bad at describing this and it may sound confusing but look at the MovingAverage module.\
+Refer to the example MovingAverage Module.\
 \
 To submit a module for review please fork this repository and submit a pull request when done.
 I will review the code and make sure it works.